Marc Henrard is a Advisory Partner at OpenGamma and visiting professor at University College London.

 PublicationsAvailable at ssrn.com/author=352726 and ideas.repec.org/e/phe51.html.

-Two books, 50 papers in finance (interest rates, inflation, risk management and computational finance) and 15 papers in math.
+Two books, 50 papers in finance (interest rates, inflation, risk management and computational finance) and 15 papers in pure mathematics.
 SSRN top 0.25% worldwide ranking in readership.
 Regular reviewer for international journals.
 Research results used by banks and software providers worldwide.